A unified diagrammatic approach to topological fixed point models: Topological order in 3+1 dimensions

-At every pair of edge and adjacent 4-cell, there is an alternating cycle of face and volume elements.
-We demand that, in a network representing a 4-manifold, there is one weight atom inserted at every such cycle.
-More precisely, the weight atoms are of different elements depending on the edge-4-cell pair and the face and volume between which they are inserted.
-The element depends on whether the face is a 2-gon or a triangle, whether the edge is the $01$, $02$, or $12$ edge of the triangle or the favourite or non-favourite edge of the 2-gon, and whether the dual orientation of the volume points towards or away from the 4-cell.
+At every pair of edge and adjacent 4-cell, there is an alternating cycle of face and volume tensors.
+We demand that, in a network representing a 4-manifold, there is one weight tensor inserted at every such cycle.
+More precisely, the weight tensors are of different tensors depending on the edge-4-cell pair and the face and volume between which they are inserted.
+The tensor depends on whether the face is a 2-gon or a triangle, whether the edge is the $01$, $02$, or $12$ edge of the triangle or the favourite or non-favourite edge of the 2-gon, and whether the dual orientation of the volume points towards or away from the 4-cell.
 The corner weight depicted above is for the favourite edge of a 2-gon, with the volume pointing towards the 4-cell.
 All other corner weights can be constructed from this single one.
 E.g., the favourite edge 2-gon corner weight for the volume pointing away from the 2-gon is obtained by

 Or, following Eq.~\eqref{eq:edge_weight_definition}, the corner weight for the $01$ edge of the triangle is obtained by

 Similarily, the corner weights for the $02$ edge and the $12$ edge

 can be constructed, e.g., following Eq.~\eqref{eq:edge_weight_mapping} for the case of the $02$ edge.